tsgates/arch-wiki-markdown/wiki/Solid_State_Drives.md

 their corresponding /dev/ nodes.
 To view the links listed with their targets, issue the following command:

-    ls -l /dev/disk/by-id/
+    $ ls -l /dev/disk/by-id/

 Using udev for one device or HDD/SSD mixed environment

 Though the above will undoubtedly work, it is probably considered a reliable workaround.
-It should also be noted that with the move to systemd there will be no rc.local.
 Ergo, it would be preferred to use the system that is responsible for the devices in the first place to implement the scheduler.
 In this case it is udev, and to do this, all one needs is a simple udev rule.

-To do this, create and edit a file in /etc/udev/rules.d named something like '60-schedulers.rules'.
-In the file include the following:
+To do this, create the following:

+    /etc/udev/rules.d/60-schedulers.rules

     # set deadline scheduler for non-rotating disks
+    ACTION=="add|change", KERNEL=="sd[a-z]", TEST!="queue/rotational", ATTR{queue/scheduler}="deadline"
     ACTION=="add|change", KERNEL=="sd[a-z]", ATTR{queue/rotational}=="0", ATTR{queue/scheduler}="deadline"

     # set cfq scheduler for rotating disks
     ACTION=="add|change", KERNEL=="sd[a-z]", ATTR{queue/rotational}=="1", ATTR{queue/scheduler}="cfq"

-Of course, set deadline/cfq to the desired schedulers.
+Of course, set Deadline/CFQ to the desired schedulers.
 Changes should occur upon next boot.
 To check success of the new rule:

-    $ cat /sys/block/sdX/queue/scheduler   #where X is the device in question
+    $ cat /sys/block/sdX/queue/scheduler  # where X is the device in question

-Note:Keep in mind cfq is the default scheduler, so the second rule with the standard kernel is not actually necessary.
+Note:Keep in mind CFQ is the default scheduler, so the second rule with the standard kernel is not actually necessary.
 Also, in the example sixty is chosen because that is the number udev uses for its own persistent naming rules.
 Thus, it would seem that block devices are at this point able to be modified and this is a safe position for this particular rule.
-But the rule can be named anything so long as it ends in '.rules'.
-(Credit: falconindy and w0ng for posting on his blog)
+But the rule can be named anything so long as it ends in .rules.)

 > Swap Space on SSDs

 One can place a swap partition on an SSD.
-Note that most modern desktops with an excess of 2 Gigs of memory rarely use swap at all.
+Most modern desktops with an excess of 2 Gigs of memory rarely use swap at all.
 The notable exception is systems which make use of the hibernate feature.
-The following is a recommendeded tweak for SSDs using a swap partition that will reduce the "swappiness" of the system thus avoiding writes to swap:
+The following is a recommended tweak for SSDs using a swap partition that will reduce the "swappiness" of the system thus avoiding writes to swap:

     # echo 1 > /proc/sys/vm/swappiness

-Or one can simply modify /etc/sysctl.conf as recommended in the Maximizing Performance wiki article:
+Or one can simply do as recommended in the Maximizing Performance
+article:

+    /etc/sysctl.d/99-sysctl.conf

     vm.swappiness=1
     vm.vfs_cache_pressure=50